 At the Edgett Law Firm, our defense attorneys have negotiated hundreds of plea bargains over the years.
 We know what it takes to get the best deal possible–and we’ll use those skills to your advantage.

 Accepting a plea isn’t always your best option.
 If you’re charged with a sex crime, you have the right to be heard by a judge and jury.
 You need an experienced, aggressive advocate who can make a strong case for your acquittal.

 Our lawyers are known for our success at trial.
 We know what it takes to build the strongest case possible–and we know how to introduce the reasonable doubt needed to win a not guilty verdict.
 We’ll do everything we can to discredit the prosecution’s witnesses, challenge their evidence, and present reasonable alternatives about what might have happened.

-When you choose Edgett Law Firm to protect your rights, you can rest assured that you’ll be receiving the kind of high-quality, competent representation you need.
+When you choose the Edgett Law Firm to protect your rights, you can rest assured that you’ll be receiving the kind of high-quality, competent representation you need.

 Overview of Texas Laws on Sex Crimes

-At Edgett Law Firm, we defend clients accused of all types of sex crimes, from sexual assault to child pornography, prostitution, indecent exposure, and more.
+At the Edgett Law Firm, we defend clients accused of all types of sex crimes, from sexual assault to child pornography, prostitution, indecent exposure, and more.
 We can help if you’ve been accused of criminal charges, such as:

 Sexual Assault (rape)